-When an internal VCO is used, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
+When using the internal VCO, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
 An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 41.
 A loop filter must be calculated for each desired PLL configuration.
-The values of the components depend upon the VCO frequency, the $K{\text{VCO}}$ , the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
+The values of the components depend upon the VCO frequency, the KVCO, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
 The loop filter affects the phase noise, the loop settling time, and the loop stability.
 A basic knowledge of PLL theory is helpful for understanding loop filter design.
 ADIsimCLK can help with the calculation of a loop filter according to the application requirements.

-When an external VCO is used, the external loop filter should be referenced to ground.
+When using an external VCO, the external loop filter should be referenced to ground.
 An example of an external loop filter for a PLL using an external VCO is shown in Figure 42.